hbahadirsahin/nlp-experiments-in-pytorch/README.md

 |English|49| Fasttext | zeros | nonstatic	| NaN (TBA)  | NaN (TBA) |
 |English|49| Fasttext | Fasttext | static	| NaN (TBA)  | NaN (TBA) |
 |English|49| Fasttext | Fasttext | nonstatic	| NaN (TBA)  | NaN (TBA) |

+## Previous Updates

+In this title, I will save the previous updates for me and the visitors to keep track.

+### Update 11-01-2019

+I stopped being a lazy guy and changed the current code execution stuff:

+- All hard-coded, property holding dictionaries inside main.py are removed.
+- Instead, a "config.json" file is created and the main code will ask this file's path (as argument) from you to run the project, properly.
+- Detailed description of this file will be added into this readme (but until I write it, you can always open the file.
+Believe me, it is not too complicate =)).
+- With respect to new kind of property handling, I changed every related variable/argument initialization in the main and model files.
+- ~~A complete README.MD overhaul is coming on its way~~.
+(Done!)
+- Still, I have not tested Transformer code.
+Don't be mad at me if you c/p it and can't get results for your homework(s) =)
+- Tests are really really slow in CPU workstation and I still play games in my daily-life computer instead of running experiments.

 ### References for code development: